 "This place was the seat of the Lathom family, of whom Robert de Lathom, in the reign of Edward I., received the grant of a weekly market and an annual fair, and whose baronial mansion of Lathom House, remarkable for its extent and magnificence, and formidable for its strength, afterwards became so conspicuous in history. "

 At Whiston in the parish of Prescot, "in the reign of Richard II. the Lathoms had estates here, which descended through several generations; and the Torbocks, of whom the Lathoms were a branch, were, at a very remote period, possessed of Rudgate, in this manor."

 The parish of Huyton was another ancient family seat.
 "The Lathoms were early proprietors, being mentioned in the reign of Henry III.
 The original church was of considerable antiquity, having been granted to the priory of Burscough, at the time of its foundation, by the first (aforementioned) Robert de Lathom."

-Important Dates for the Leethan family
+Early History of the Leethan family

 This web page shows only a small excerpt of our Leethan research.
 Another 106 words (8 lines of text) covering the years 1200, 1610, 1677 and are included under the topic Early Leethan History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Leethan include Latham, Lathem, Lathom and others.

 Early Notables of the Leethan family (pre 1700)